danielboling/powerbi-docs/powerbi-docs/report-server/migrate-report-server.md

 -v tu="Domain\User" -v tp="Password"
 ```

-## Migrateing from one Power BI Report Server to another
+## Migrating from one Power BI Report Server to another
 Migrating from one Power BI Reprot Server is the same process as migrating from SSRS (Native-mode).

 ![](media/migrate-report-server/migrate-from-pbirs.png "Migrate from Power BI Report Server to Power BI Report Server")